aws-samples/amazon-ec2-image-builder-samples/awstoe/README.md

 ### What local runs can't do

-- Windows documents don't validate on Linux (or the reverse) - the action registry is host-specific. `ExecutePowerShell` on a Linux machine fails with `Unsupported action`.
+- This script's `run` executes Linux documents only, because its container is Amazon Linux 2023.
+Windows documents still validate from Linux (`--os-platforms windows`); executing one takes `awstoe.exe` on a Windows machine.
 - Required parameters you don't pass render as empty strings locally; the service rejects them at build time.
 - Actions that call AWS (`S3Download`, the secrets pattern, an S3-hosted document) need real credentials - export them as environment variables and they pass into the container.
 Everything else runs offline - set `AWS_EC2_METADATA_DISABLED=true` off-EC2 to skip a metadata-probe delay.
 - A local run proves your document's logic, not the image: base-image contents, the instance profile, and the post-build cleanup only exist in a real build.